umd-lib/alephrx/cgi-bin/api/README.md

 The `Content-Type` header for all responses is `text/plain`.

-**200 OK** Report was created.
-The response body contains the URL of the newly created report.
+**201 Created** Report was created.
+The `Location` response header contains the URL of the newly created report, as does the response body.

 **400 Bad Request** Unable to parse the submitted data as XML, or there were missing or invalid fields in the submitted data.
 If there are missing fields,